-The good news is, unlike family visa applicants, Diversity Visa Lottery ("DV Lottery") winners do not need to file an I-864 Affidavit of Support in order to apply for permanent residence.
+The good news is that, unlike family visa applicants, Diversity Visa Lottery ("DV Lottery") winners do not need to file an I-864 Affidavit of Support in order to apply for permanent residence.

-They will nevertheless need to demonstrate to U.S Citizenship and Immigration Services (USCIS) or the Department of State (DOS) that they will not become a public charge (rely on public assistance benefits) during their time in the United States.
-It's possible for you to do this by either:
+They will nevertheless need to demonstrate to U.S Citizenship and Immigration Services (USCIS) or the U.S. Department of State (DOS) that they will not become a public charge during their time in the United States.
+The ways you might do this include:

-"Assets" means property like investments, savings, and real estate (so long as it can be easily converted to cash).
-So, if you don't have a current income, showing a source of wealth or cash can help your application for a green card.
+"Assets" means property like investments, savings, and real estate (so long as they can be easily converted to cash).
+So, if you don't have a current income, showing a source of wealth or cash can help your application for a U.S. green card.

-If family members are immigrating through the DV winner, they must also be listed on the Form I-134 as accompanying you, and the income and assets listed on Form I-134 must be enough to cover them, too.
+If family members are planning to immigrate you to the U.S. (you being the main DV lottery winner), they must also be listed on the Form I-134 as accompanying you.
+What's more, the income and assets listed on Form I-134 must be enough to cover them, too.

 Also, if you are currently attending college or a vocational training program, make a copy of your school diploma once you receive it and send it to USCIS or show it to the consular officer.
 This should help demonstrate your employability.
 Keep in mind that it can be expensive to relocate permanently to the U.S., especially when you do not have an employment or credit history.

 Winning the DV Lottery can be a great thing, but it is not a guarantee of a green card.
-For more information, see Nolo's articles about Diversity Visa Lottery Green Cards.
+The U.S. government picks more winners each year than it has green cards available, so just getting through the process in a timely manner can be critical.
+For more information, see articles about Diversity Visa Lottery Green Cards.
 An experienced immigration attorney can help you navigate this often-complicated process.